percona/pxc-docs/docs/glossary.md

 This property guarantees that all updates of a transaction occur in the database or no updates occur.
 This guarantee also applies with a server exit.
 If a transaction fails, the entire operation rolls back.

+## Cluster

+A group of interconnected computers or servers that work together as a single system to ensure high availability and scalability of applications and databases.

 ## Cluster replication

 Normal replication path for cluster members.
 Can be encrypted (not by